The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: Mackey functors and sheaves

 We give a few reminders of useful facts on profinite groups.
 More details can be found in Wilson \cite{wilson98} or Ribes and Zalesskii \cite{rz00}.

 A \textbf{profinite group} is a compact, Hausdorff, totally disconnected topological group.
 A profinite group $G$ is homeomorphic to the inverse limit of its finite quotients:

-The limit has the canonical topology which either be described as the subspace topology on the product or as the topology generated by the preimages of the open sets in $G/N$ under the projection map $G \to G/N$, as $N$ runs over the open normal subgroups of $G$.
+The limit has the canonical topology which can either be described as the subspace topology on the product or as the topology generated by the pre-images of the open sets in $G/N$ under the projection map $G \to G/N$, as $N$ runs over the open normal subgroups of $G$.

 Closed subgroups and quotients by closed subgroups of profinite groups are also profinite.
 A subgroup of a profinite group is open if and only if it is finite index and closed.
 The trivial subgroup $\{ e\}$ is open if and only if the group is finite.
 The intersection of all open normal subgroups is $\{ e \}$.
-Any open subgroup $H$ contains an open normal subgroup, the \textbf{core} of $H$ in $G$, which is defined as the finite intersection
+Any open subgroup $H$ contains an open normal subgroup, the \textbf{core} of $H$ in $G$, defined as the following intersection.
+Note that as $H$ has finite index in $G$, this intersection has only finitely many distinct terms.

 We can also define a profinite topological space to be a Hausdorff, compact and totally disconnected topological space.
 As with profinite groups, such a space is homeomorphic to the inverse limit of a filtered diagram of finite spaces.
 Moreover, a profinite topological space has a closed-open basis.